Fair Chance Week

 Led by Fair Chance Business Alliance, and delivered in partnership with leading justice VCSEs including: Clinks and the Responsible Business Initiative for Justice (RBIJ).
 Unite 1K brings together employers, VCSEs and industry leaders to drive practical change in recruitment and progression.

-Through collective employer action, the campaign aims to turn commitment into measurable impact – helping Fair Chance hiring move from intention to standard practice across the UK workforce.
+Through collective employer action, the campaign aims to turn commitment into measurable impact – helping Fair Chance hiring move from intention to business as usual across the UK workforce.

 The Charter